 Manufacturers must ensure that any product they make available for the EU market conforms to the following:

-- Is designed, manufactured and assessed so as to individually conform to all applicable EU Directives
+- Is designed, manufactured and assessed to individually conform to all applicable EU Directives

 The new “Risk Assessment” requirement in the NLF